-The evaluated configuration consists of the Samsung Galaxy Note 4, Galaxy Note Edge, Galaxy Alpha & Galaxy Tab S 8.4 LTE & 10.5 LTE devices.
+The evaluated configuration consists of the Samsung Galaxy Note 4, Galaxy Note Edge, Galaxy Alpha, Galaxy Tab S 8.4 LTE & 10.5 LTE, & Galaxy Tab Active with KNOX 2 devices.

-To use the product in the evaluated configuration, the product must be configured as specified in Samsung Android 4.4 on Galaxy Devices Guidance Documentation, version 1.14, October 30, 2014.
+To use the product in the evaluated configuration, the product must be configured as specified in Samsung Android 4.4 on Galaxy Devices Guidance Documentation, version 1.14, October 31, 2014.